grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/05 SAML SSO.md

 Currently, setting up SAML SSO is a manual process that involves getting in touch with the k6 customer success team.
 The general procedure follows these steps:

-1. Choose or create the `k6 Cloud` SAML SSO application on your IdP of choice (such as Okta or Azure). k6 recommends organizing your users into _Groups_ on the IdP side.
-Refer to the [Setups for specific IdPs](#idp-specific-setups).
+1. Choose or create the `k6 Cloud` SAML SSO application on your IdP of choice (such as Okta or Azure).
+    - We recommend organizing your users into _Groups_ on the IdP side.
+     - The k6 Cloud's SAML SSO URL is https://api.k6.io/sso/acs/
+     - The k6 Cloud's SAM SSO logout URL (if needed) is https://api.k6.io/sso/acs/logout
+     - For detailed instructions, refer to the [Setups for specific IdPs](#idp-specific-setups).
 2. Find the **IdP Metadata URL** for your SAML SSO application.
 Forward the URL to the k6 customer success team.
-    - In Okta, go to the **Sign on** tab for your IdP application.
-Use `SAML Signing Certificates->Actions->View IdP metadata` and copy the URL of the page that opens.
-    - In Azure, find the **Single sign-on** menu for your IdP application.
-Copy the `SAML Certificates->App Federation Metadata Url` field.
 3. After you send the URL, the customer success team will send a **token**.
 In the SAML SSO application, add a custom _attribute_ `token` and set it to the value of the token you received.
 4. **Optional**: If your IdP supports it, create custom attributes that point to the IdP _Groups_  that you want to map to k6 cloud Teams or Projects.
 These key-value pairs are sent to k6 cloud when users log in.
 [See below](#idp-specific-setups) for examples for Okta and Azure AD.
 5. Assign IdP Groups (or users) to the application so they can use it.
 6. **Optional:** Request the k6 customer success team to enforce SAML SSO on all existing and new users.
 This effectively disables username/password authentication for all users, even the owner.
 7. **Optional:** In k6 Cloud, go to `Organization->Settings->SAML SSO`.
 Choose the Team or Project that newly provisioned users will join by default.

 After these steps, users with access to the IdP `k6 Cloud` app can now click the icon to log into k6 Cloud for the first time.

-9. After users logs in once (is _provisioned_), they can henceforth log in both via the IdP dashboard and through the SAML SSO button available on the login page of [k6.io](https://app.k6.io/account/login).
+After a user logs in once (is _provisioned_), they can henceforth log in both via the IdP dashboard and through the SAML SSO button available on the login page of [k6.io](https://app.k6.io/account/login).

 > ⚠️ __Invite users via k6 Cloud web app doesn't work with SAML SSO__
 >